Skip to content

 Justice & Police Museum

 The Crime & Punishment tour complements a visit to the Justice & Police Museum in Circular Quay, where many of the crime scenes, stories, and characters from the tour can be explored further.
-Conveniently, the tour ends at the Surry Hills Light Rail stop, allowing your class to reach Circular Quay in just 15 minutes.
-Book our tour for the morning before you visit the museum.
+Conveniently, the tour starts at Central Station/Light Rail and ends at the Surry Hills Light Rail stop, allowing your class to travel between the tour and museum in just 15 minutes.

 Complimentary Coursework To Assist Teachers